banzaicloud/jwt-to-rbac/README.md

 Now you can communicate with the jwt-to-rbac app.

-### 2. POST ID token issued by Dex to jwt-to-rbac API
+### 2. POST ID token issued by Oidc to jwt-to-rbac API
 ```shell
 curl --request POST \
   --url http://localhost:5555/rbac/ \